Refrigerator Truck Accidents

 The refrigerator truck driver's employer can be held vicariously liable if its employee was negligent in the course and scope of employment in California.
 Moreover, in some cases, the employer is independently negligent by failing to conduct a background check, failing to provide adequate supervision, failing to conduct proper maintenance, or otherwise failing to take reasonable care to avoid injuries to others.
 You may be able to hold a refrigerator truck company liable under a theory of negligent maintenance, negligent hiring, or negligent supervision.
 It can be challenging to hold a trucking company liable because it usually has significant resources at its disposal to avoid liability, but in most cases, there is greater insurance coverage for a trucking company than for an individual driver.

-It is important to seek legal counsel right away.
+It is important to seek counsel from an experienced lawyer right away.
 Sometimes spoliation of evidence becomes an issue in truck accident cases.
 Spoliation involves the intentional destruction, loss, or concealment of evidence in an effort to avoid litigation or liability.
 If spoliation is found, the court can impose harsh sanctions against the offending party.
 However, it is important to try to avoid evidence being lost or concealed in the first place.

 If you are injured in a refrigerator truck accident, you may be able to win compensatory damages, including pain and suffering, loss of income, loss of earning capacity, medical expenses, and household services.
 In some cases, it may be possible to recover punitive damages as well for intentional and egregious conduct.
 For example, if a refrigerator truck company knew that a driver routinely did drugs while hauling cargo but did not take any disciplinary steps, and as a result innocent people were hurt, it might be appropriate for the court to award punitive damages.Retain a Los Angeles Attorney for Your Motor Vehicle Collision Case

 Refrigerator truck accidents can have devastating consequences in Los Angeles and elsewhere in Southern California.
-At Sharifi Firm, PLC, our experienced motor vehicle collision attorneys may be able to help you recover compensation from the parties responsible for your injuries.
-Contact us online or call us at 1-866-422-7222.
+At Sharifi Firm, APC, our experienced motor vehicle collision attorneys may be able to help you recover compensation from the parties responsible for your injuries.
+Contact us online or call us at (866) 422-7222.
 We also represent people in Temecula, Rancho Cucamonga, San Bernardino, Glendale, Covina, and Riverside, among other cities.